House Policy on Children at Canterbury

-Moxon Sports is a family-friendly venue and we welcome children of all ages.
-To ensure that all of our customers have a comfortable, safe and enjoyable experience, Moxon Sports has a number of rules in place for members/guests and their accompanying children when on our premises:
+Canterbury is a family friendly venue and we welcome children of all ages.
+To ensure that all of our customers have a comfortable, safe and enjoyable experience, Canterbury has a number of mandatory requirements and in-house rules in place for members/guests and their accompanying children when on our premises:

-- Children must be accompanied and supervised by a responsible adult at all times.
+- Children must be accompanied and supervised at all times whilst on Canterbury premises by a Responsible Adult.

 - Children are not permitted on Club premises between the hours of 12 midnight and 6:00am and (unless attending a member’s private event/function).

-- Bringing own food on to the premises is prohibited, as there is a fully stocked kitchen/cafe with a wide variety of food and drink.
+- Bringing own food on to Club premises is prohibited, as there is a fully stocked kitchen/cafe with a wide variety of food and drink.
 Baby food is an exception.

 Unacceptable behaviour of a Minor may result in the Minor and their accompanying Responsible Adult being asked to leave the Club premises.